Comprehensive Pet Dental Care

 Dental care is a key part of a cat or dog's overall physical health, but most pets don't get the oral hygiene care they need to maintain the health of their teeth and gums.

-At our Carlsbad veterinary hospital, we provide complete dog and cat dental care, from basics such as dental exams, teeth cleanings, and polishing, to dental X-rays and surgeries.
+At our Carlsbad veterinary hospital, we provide complete pet dental care services, from basics such as dental exams, teeth cleanings, and polishing, to dental X-rays and surgeries.

 We also take the time to educate pet owners on the best way to care for their pet's teeth at home.